 Nijmegen, The Netherlands.
 Source: Wikimedia Commons.

 In an increasingly globalized world, the UNC School of Law administration believes that it is beneficial for its students to learn about the laws of jurisdictions other than that of the United States.
 Opportunities to become familiar with other cultures, languages, and societal norms, and to understand how culture and language affect the practice of law in these societies, are powerful educational aspects of learning for our law students.
-This is most often accomplished by direct study abroad experience.
+This is most often accomplished by a direct study abroad experience.

-Students are only required to be fluent in the native language of instruction (Spanish) for the Iberoamericana program; the other exchange sites offer law programs in English.
-Students may participate in a semester study abroad through another university; however, permission must be obtained from the Associate Dean of Academic Affairs.
+Students are only required to be fluent in the native language of instruction (Spanish) for the Iberoamericana program; ALL other exchange sites offer the law program courses in English.
+Many overseas partners do offer free supplemental language courses in the language of the country.

 Students who wish to apply for a semester exchange program should generally have a minimum of a cumulative 3.0 GPA.
 A 3.30 cumulative GPA is required for the King's College London exchange program.
 If one’s GPA is less than 3.0, a student must obtain prior permission from the Associate Dean of Academic Affairs to participate in a semester exchange.